Rent-A-Girlfriend: Anime

 After the final episode of the second season, a third season was announced, with Shinya Une replacing Kazuomi Koga as director.
 It aired from July 8 to September 30, 2023.
 (Note: MBS listed the season premiere at 25:23 on July 7, 2023, which is effectively July 8 at 1:23 a.m.
 JST.)
 The opening theme is "Renai Miri Film" (恋愛ミリフィルム) by Halca.
 (Note: "Renai Miri Film" is used as an insert song in episode 48.)
 Amber's performed the first ending theme "End Roll" (エンドロール) from Episodes 25–31 and 34–36, and the second ending theme "End Roll (Ballad Version)" (エンドロール (Ballad Version)) from Episodes 32–33.
 (Note: "End Roll (Ballad Version)" is heard during the end credits of Episodes 32 and 33.)

 In July 2024, a fourth season was announced.
 The staff and cast from the previous seasons once again reprised their roles, with Kazuomi Koga returning as director.
-Originally scheduled to be released in two split cours, the fourth season ended up being released as a single cours, airing from July 5 to September 20, 2025, on the Animeism programming block on MBS, TBS, CBC Television as well as RKB, HBC, BS-TBS and AT-X. (Note: MBS, TBS and CBC listed the season premiere at 26:23 on July 4, 2025, which is effectively July 5 at 2:23 a.m.
+Originally scheduled to be released in two split cours, the fourth season ended up being released as a single cours, airing from July 5 to September 20, 2025, on the Animeism programming block on MBS, TBS, CBC Television as well as RKB, HBC, BS-TBS and AT-X. (Note: MBS, TBS, and CBC listed the season premiere at 26:23 on July 4, 2025, which is effectively July 5 at 2:23 a.m.
 JST.)
-(Note: Episodes were released on DMM TV, d-anime Store, and Crunchyroll three days before their televised airings.)
+(Note: Episodes were released on DMM TV, D Anime Store, and Crunchyroll four days before their televised airings.)
 The opening theme song is "Umitsuki" performed by ClariS, while the ending theme song is "Boku no Vega" (ぼくのベガ) performed by Regal Lily.

-A fifth season, which was originally intended to be the second cours of the previous season, will premiere in 2026.
+A fifth season, which was originally intended to be the second cours of the previous season, aired from April 11 to June 27, 2026.
+(Note: MBS, TBS, and CBC listed the season premiere at 26:23 on April 10, 2026, which is effectively April 11 at 2:23 a.m.
+JST.)
+(Note: Episodes were released on DMM TV and Crunchyroll three days before their televised airings.)
+The opening theme song is "Non Scenario Etude" (ノンシナリオ・エチュード) performed by Sora Amamiya, while the ending theme song is "204-gōshitsu" (204号室) performed by Nakigoto.
+For the ending of episode 52, an acoustic version of "Boku no Vega" was used.

+Following the airing of the final episode of the fifth season, a sixth season was announced.